 All participants completed all planned visits.
 No SAEs were reported.
+12 of 18 subjects (66.67%) in Part A and 3 of 4 subjects (75%) in Part B experienced at least one ADR.
 All ADRs were mild, except an ADR of "heart rate increased" at the 12 mg dose level in Part A and an ADR of "fatigue" in one subject in Part B (after having received the 6 mg and 12 mg dose), which were moderate in intensity.
 All ADRs resolved spontaneously.
 In Part A, the ADRs reported were: nausea (4 participants), headache (3 participants), anxiety (2 participants), clumsiness, feeling hot, vision blurred, heart rate increased, hyperacusis, mental fatigue, flashback, hallucination, abnormal dreams, insomnia, fatigue, euphoric mood and confusional state (each in 1 participant).
 In Part B, the ADRs reported were: nausea (2 participants), fatigue, head discomfort and headache (each in 1 participant).
 No clinically significant signals were observed in the safety laboratory analyses, and no clinically relevant changes were observed in the psychiatric safety assessments or any of the measures of cognitive function.
 With the exception of a temporary, non-clinically relevant increase in heart rate and blood pressure shortly after administration of GH001, no noteworthy changes in vital parameters occurred.
-The SSG concluded that all single doses from 2 mg to 18 mg in Part A and the dose escalation from 6 mg to 12 mg, and then up to 18 mg in Part B, were safe to administer.
+The SSG observed no unexpected, no severe and no lasting adverse effects for all single doses from 2 mg to 18 mg in Part A and the dose escalation from 6 mg to 12 mg, and then up to 18 mg in Part B.